-117 Lance Stone, Everett Stone & Sonia Bear, In Relation to Sylvia Stone

-MS. VIVIAN STONE: (Speaking in Native language).
+1 then.
+And, I'm honoured to be here to support them at this hearing.
+(Speaking in Native language).
+2 3 MS. VIVIAN STONE: (Speaking in Native language).
 Hi.
-My name is Vivian Stone, and I'm from Mosquito First Nation.
-And, I was just introducing to the relatives and to the friends, the visitors, telling them in Cree that I was happy to see them here, and that I greet them all in God's name.

-9 I will talk a little bit about the history 10 of my cousin, late Sylvia Stone.
+My name is Vivian Stone, and I'm from 4 Mosquito First Nation.
+And, I was just introducing to the 5 6 relatives and to the friends, the visitors, telling them in 7 Cree that I was happy to see them here, and that I greet them all in God's name.
+8 9 I will talk a little bit about the history 10 of my cousin, late Sylvia Stone.
 I was young at the time, too, when she had -- last time when I was with her and the 11 family at her mom's place.
 How I know -- the way I know 12 Sylva is she was a very outgoing person, and she had a lot 13 to -- she had a lot of laughs.
 You know, she was happy all 14 15 the time.
 She was a joking woman.
 She liked joking, laughing, making everybody smile, you know?
+16 And, what impacted her was, I believe to 17 this day now, now that I'm all grown up, too, and starting 18 to realize what so many women go through, is that her 19 husband's death in '77 had impacted her a great deal.
+20 Knowing them back then in Red Pheasant, I know that they 21 22 had a very good home, a beautiful home that Kenny had provided for his wife, Sylvia.
+23 24 I know they had a beautiful home, and they 25 were loving parents to their children.
+However, things

-16 didn't go right that one year, when Kenny passed away in a 1 drowning accident.
-After that I can recall that she had --2 she couldn't deal with that loss.
-It impacted her a great 3 4 deal.
-She left her children to her in-laws, to her mom, you know, to her parents.
-These were just little children 5 6 at the time.
-And, I don't know how she left to Edmonton, but -- I don't know how she left.
-I don't know if she 7 hitchhiked.
+1 didn't go right that one year, when Kenny passed away in a 2 drowning accident.
+After that I can recall that she had 3 she couldn't deal with that loss.
+It impacted her a great 4 deal.
+She left her children to her in-laws, to her mom, 5 you know, to her parents.
+These were just little children 6 at the time.
+And, I don't know how she left to Edmonton, 7 but I don't know how she left.
+I don't know if she 8 hitchhiked.
 I have no idea.
-8

-And, what impacted her was, I believe to this day now, now that I'm all grown up, too, and starting to realize what so many women go through, is that her husband's death in '77 had impacted her a great deal.
-Knowing them back then in Red Pheasant, I know that they had a very good home, a beautiful home that Kenny had provided for his wife, Sylvia.

-I know they had a beautiful home, and theywere loving parents to their children.
-However, things

-But, she was -- that's where she died, she passed away, out in Edmonton.
-And, that was a really -- a shock to us at that time, to hear of her loss.
-And, everybody in the whole community, Sylvia's mom, you know, right away the whole family, the whole unit, you know, they were concerned about these little children.

-15 So, what -- it was a shock.
-Like, I don't know -- like, it was -- we didn't know how to deal with 16 17 that loss that time.
-And, everybody just focused on the children right away, because we didn't know what's going to 18 happen to them now.
-And, I believe that the children of my 19 20 late cousin, Sylvia, these children were impacted by her 21 death.
-And, they knew, they knew that something awful had happened, that they will never see their mom again.
-22 up with crisis as little children.
-They probably had nothing to eat most of the times.
-Maybe they didn't have no clean clothes to wear, too, at the times, because when you are motherless, when nobody is around, it really impacts you a lot in many ways.

-However, later on in life, it was very hard for them.
+9 But, she was that's where she died, she 10 passed away, out in Edmonton.
+And, that was a really a 11 shock to us at that time, to hear of her loss.
+And, 12 everybody in the whole community, Sylvia's mom, you know, 13 right away the whole family, the whole unit, you know, they 14 were concerned about these little children.
+15 So, what it was a shock.
+Like, I don't 16 know like, it was we didn't know how to deal with 17 that loss that time.
+And, everybody just focused on the 18 children right away, because we didn't know what's going to 19 happen to them now.
+And, I believe that the children of my 20 late cousin, Sylvia, these children were impacted by her 21 death.
+And, they knew, they knew that something awful had 22 happened, that they will never see their mom again.
+23 However, later on in life, it was very hard 24 for them.
 I couldn't imagine living without parents.
-I'm pretty sure the death of their mom, you know, they had met
+I'm 25 pretty sure the death of their mom, you know, they had met